craftcms/.github/SECURITY.md

 ## Bounties

-We're happy to offer researchers a monetary reward to show our appreciation for the work it can take to find and report a vulnerability.
+We’re happy to offer researchers a monetary reward to show our appreciation for the work it can take to find and report a vulnerability.

 Reward amounts vary depending on the severity.
-Our minimum reward for a qualifying vulnerability report is $50 USD, and we expect to pay $500+ USD for major vulnerabilities.
+Our minimum reward for a qualifying vulnerability report is $50 USD, and we expect to pay $500+ USD for significant vulnerabilities.

 A report will qualify for a bounty if: